 - For salaried attorneys, the rates paid by the Michigan Attorney General for Assistant Attorneys General, or other state offices, serve as guidance for reasonable compensation.
 The rates set by the Michigan Attorney General positions for Assistant Defenders would be level 15 position, and Senior or Management level positions would be levels 16-18 for Chief Public Defenders and Deputy Public Defenders.
 The MIDC will review salaries proposed below these levels on a case-by-case basis. - For attorneys paid hourly, systems must ensure that the rates meet the minimum set in Standard 8.
 The Standard contemplates office overhead, local travel, and annual cost of living increases.
+Attorneys should be reimbursed for any reasonable out-of-pocket expenses they incur as a result of representation (for example: extraordinary copying or mailing costs to reproduce discovery, or materials to prepare for trial).
 Funding units must implement the following increases to the Standard rates since proposed in 2018:

-Misdemeanors Felonies Life Offenses FY 2025 16 (eff 10-1-24) \$124.12 \$136.53 \$148.91
+Misdemeanors Felonies Life Offenses FY 2026 17 (eff 10-1-25) \$127.84 \$140.63 \$153.38